NeuroSpirit | Science-Backed IBS-C & Chronic Constipation RelieF

 Woman sitting in bed holding a steaming mug and smiling

-Last updated: April 13, 2026
+Last updated: May 3, 2026

 Quick Summary: Most morning constipation routines focus on what you eat or drink.
-This one starts with your nervous system — because without first shifting your body from “fight-or-flight” into “rest-and-digest,” nothing you take will work reliably.
+This one starts with your nervous system, because without first shifting your body from “fight-or-flight” into “rest-and-digest,” nothing you take will work reliably.
 This sequence activates your vagus nerve, primes your gut motility reflex, and creates the neurological conditions your colon needs to move.
-The steps matter more than the clock — adapt the timing to your body, but keep the sequence.
+The steps matter more than the clock, adapt the timing to your body, but keep the sequence.
 Consistently done, it retrains your gut-brain axis over 4–8 weeks.

 You wake up.
 Before you’ve even gotten out of bed, you’re already bracing.